A stochastic HJB equation for optimal control of forward-backward SDEs: Introduction

-\item Dynamic programming, which leads to the classical Hamilton-Jacobi-Bellman (HJB) equation.
-This is a deterministic non-linear partial differential equation (PDE) in the (unknown) value function for the problem.
+(a) \emph{Dynamic programming}, which leads to the classical Hamilton-Jacobi-Bellman (HJB) equation.
+This is a deterministic non-linear partial differential equation (PDE) in the (unknown) value function for the problem.\\

-\item The maximum principle, which involves the maximization of the Hamiltonian and an associated backward stochastic differential equation (BSDE) in the (unknown) adjoint processes. \end{myenumerate} Dynamic programming is a very efficient solution method, but it only works if the system is Markovian.
-The maximum principle, on the other hand, works also in non-Markovian settings, but the drawback is that it leads to a complicated coupled system of forward-backward SDEs (FBSDEs) with constraints, and this system is difficult to solve in general.
+(b) \emph{The maximum principle}, which involves the maximization of the Hamiltonian and an associated backward stochastic differential equation (BSDE) in the (unknown) adjoint processes. \\

+Dynamic programming is a very efficient solution method, but it only works if the system is Markovian.
+The maximum principle, on the other hand, works also in non-Markovian settings, but the drawback is that it leads to a coupled system of forward-backward SDEs (FBSDEs) with constraints, and this system is difficult to solve in general.
+In view of this it is natural to ask if there is an extension of the HJB approach to non-Markovian systems.
+The answer has been known to be yes for some time, at least in some cases.
+See e.g. \cite{BM} and \cite{P}.
+In \cite{P} a stochastic version of the classical HJB equation is obtained, in the form of a \emph{partial} backward stochastic differential equation (PBSDE), and existence and uniqueness is proved for this type of PBSDEs.
+However, there it is assumed that the control does not enter the diffusion coefficient of the controlled SDE, and it is assumed that the SDE is driven by Brownian motion only. \\